apache/trafficcontrol/docs/source/api/deliveryservices.rst

 	.. deprecated:: ATCv3.0
 		This field has been deprecated in Traffic Control 3.x and is subject to removal in Traffic Control 4.x or later

 :ccrDnsTtl:           The Time To Live (TTL) of the DNS response for A or AAAA record queries requesting the IP address of the Traffic Router - named "ccrDnsTtl" for legacy reasons
 :cdnId:               The integral, unique identifier of the CDN to which the :term:`Delivery Service` belongs
 :cdnName:             Name of the CDN to which the :term:`Delivery Service` belongs
 :checkPath:           The path portion of the URL to check connections to this :term:`Delivery Service`'s origin server
-:consistentHashRegex:      If defined, this is a regex used for the Pattern-Based Consistent Hashing feature.
-It is only applicable for HTTP and Steering Delivery Services
+:consistentHashRegex: If defined, this is a regular expression used for the Pattern-Based Consistent Hashing feature.\ [#httpOnly]_

+	.. versionadded:: 1.4

+:consistentHashQueryParams: A set (actually array due to limitations of JSON) of query parameters which will be considered by Traffic Router when using a client request to consistently find an :term:`Edge-tier cache server` to which to redirect them.\ [#httpOnly]_

+	.. versionadded:: 1.4

 :displayName:              The display name of the :term:`Delivery Service`
 :dnsBypassCname:           Domain name to overflow requests for HTTP :term:`Delivery Service`\ s - bypass starts when the traffic on this :term:`Delivery Service` exceeds ``globalMaxMbps``, or when more than ``globalMaxTps`` is being exceeded within the :term:`Delivery Service`\ [4]_
 :dnsBypassIp:              The IPv4 IP to use for bypass on a DNS :term:`Delivery Service` - bypass starts when the traffic on this :term:`Delivery Service` exceeds ``globalMaxMbps``, or when more than ``globalMaxTps`` is being exceeded within the :term:`Delivery Service`\ [4]_